Guide to USDA Loans

 - No minimum or maximum loan limits

 Like FHA loans, the requirements for a down payment to obtain a USDA loan are quite flexible.
 Further, there is an initial and monthly fee as with FHA loans, however a USDA loan does not require mortgage insurance, saving you money.

-It should be noted also that while FHA loans are not limited by the location of the house, USDA loans are typically offered to those in rural or semi-rural areas of the country.
+It should be noted also that while FHA loans are not limited to defined geographical areas, USDA loans are typically offered to those in rural or semi-rural areas of the country.
 You can look at the Property Eligibility map to verify which areas are eligible for USDA loans.

 The loan limit can vary widely depending on the state and region: loans can be as much as a half-million dollars in more expensive markets such as California, or around $100,000 in more rural sections of the country.